 The brain is comprised of multiple barriers including the blood-brain barrier, the blood-choroid plexus barrier, meningeal lymphatics, and the blood-meningeal barrier.
 The meningeal lymphatic vessels carry waste from the cerebrospinal fluids (CSF) to the lymph nodes and facilitate the removal of byproducts from the brain.
 While it is known that the brain recirculates the CSF, the details for how this process might change during aging, and the role of CSF and recirculation in neurodegeneration, requires more investigation.
 The CSF also regulates intracranial pressure, removal of waste such as amyloid-beta, and neuroinflammation.
 A decrease in CSF production and clearance is thought to contribute to the dysregulation in the brain that arises with aging and neurodegenerative diseases.

-These investigators are embarking on research that will determine how dysfunction in one of the brain barriers might impact others.
+With grants from Cure Alzheimer’s Fund, these investigators are embarking on research that will determine how dysfunction in one of the brain barriers might impact others.
 And, since many drugs and antibodies to not make it to the brain because they are blocked by the blood-brain barrier, this research is critical for designing better systems of drug delivery.

 The members of the Maxine and Richard Berg Brain Entry & Exit Consortium includes:

 JONATHAN KIPNIS, PH.D., WASHINGTON UNIVERSITY SCHOOL OF MEDICINE IN ST. LOUIS, CHAIR OF THE CONSORTIUM